 Tips Before Buying Your Poodle Puppy

 Introducing your Poodle to your living environment is a huge and life-changing decision.
-If you’ve never purchased a dog before, or even if you – there are several essential things you should know to ease the process.
+If you’ve never purchased a dog before – or even if you have – there are several essential things you should know to ease the process.

-- Ask Your Breeder Questions: It is important to ask everything you want to know before committing to purchasing a Poodle from a breeder.
+- Ask your breeder questions: It is important to ask everything you want to know before committing to purchasing a Poodle from a breeder.
 We always suggest that you meet the breeder in person.
-This might be difficult with COVID-19 going on, but some breeders allow outside meet and greets.
-The best way to meet a breeder is to go to their kennel.
-This will also give you a good understanding of how the dog was brought up.
+The best way to meet a breeder is to go to their kennel; this will also give you a good understanding of how the dog was brought up.
 While you’re at the kennel or breeder’s house, inspect how these Poodles behave.
 Are they happy?
 Is it clean?
 Do they know about the temperament of the dog?
 Do they know anything about the health of the dogs?
-Do they even seem to care about the dogs genuinely?
+Do they seem to genuinely care about the dogs’ well being?

-- Request to See The Poodle’s Parents: Want to know what your puppy might look like in the future?
+- Request to see the Poodle’s parents: Want to know what your puppy might look like in the future?
 What about the temperament of the dog?
-Ask to meet your new Poodle puppies mom and dad!
+Ask to meet your new Poodle puppy’s mom and dad!
 This will give you a good idea of the size and coat color!

 Poodle Puppy Information

-Over time, Poodle puppies gained popularity in England.
-This breed is considered the second most intelligent dog breed.
+The Poodle is considered the second most intelligent dog breed.
 Another reason why many people are attracted to Poodles is that they’re hypoallergenic.
 Only a handful of dog breeds are hypoallergenic dogs.
 Hypoallergenic dogs don’t shed or shed very little, releasing less dander everywhere.
 This makes for a great companion if you or anyone in your household has allergies.
 Poodles come in beautiful shades of colors, but the most common colors for Poodles are:

-People usually know Poodles as show dogs winning shows such as Westminster Dog Show and World Show Dog.
+People usually know Poodles as show dogs, winning shows such as the Westminster Dog Show and the World Show Dog.